HNMN3/Photo_Studio/README.md

 #Photo Studio website.

-This is website of a photo studio name Baba Films.
+This is a website of photo studio named Baba Films.

 Languages used:
   - HTML